trillianx/educative_notes/DS_Algo_Basics/DS_Algo_Basics.md

 >   Measuring efficiency of a code boils down to measuring the steps taken

 So, why do we measure code speed in terms of steps?
 This is because measuring steps is agnositic to the computer hardware or software.
 Measuring the steps is known as the **time complexity**.
-Other tems used for time complexity are **efficiency, performance, runtime**.
+Other terms used for time complexity are **efficiency, performance, runtime**.

 ### Data Structure: Array

 An array is a basic data structure in any given language.
-In python an array is represented by a `list`.
+In python, an array is represented by a `list`.
 A list is simply a data structure that is enclosed by square brackets.

 Here are some properties of an array:

 *   can contain mixed data structures
 *   The index number locates the position of the element in the array
 *   Index starts with `0`
-*   The size of an array is given by the number of elements the array contains
+*   The size of an array is given by the number of elements in the array

 Let's look at the speed of the four operations of this data structure.

 #### Reading

 In this data structure, a program is able to read a value directly when it knowns the index of the value.
 The computer is able to do this because each index maps to the location of the element in the computer's memory address.
-So, when you index an array, the computer finds the address of the element for that index and returns the value of element stored at that index.
+So, when you index an array, the computer finds the address of the element for that index and returns the value of the element stored at that index.

 Given an array, such as: